 Some examples of these behaviors include:

-- Attempts to suppress the violent thought
+- Attempts to suppress the violent thoughts

 - Replacing the “bad” thought with a “good” thought